Particle filter efficiency under limited communication: Time-uniform stability of -sequential Monte Carlo

-In other words, the particle approximation $\widehat{\pi}^N_t$ converges to the true filtering distribution $\pi_t$ at the usual Monte Carlo rate, and this convergence can be controlled uniformly in time.
-Recall that the sequence of probability measures $\{ \pi_t \}_{t \geq 0}$ defined by the state-space model \eqref{eq:normalised_target} satisfies $\pi_t = \forward_{s,t} \, \pi_s$, where the operator $\forward_t$ is defined in \cref{eq.operator.F}.
-The stability properties of the operators $\{ \forward_t \}_{t \geq 1}$ are well-understood \cite{del2004feynman}.
-Under Assumption \ref{assumption_1}, there exist constants $D > 0$ and $\rho \in (0,1)$ such that for any two probability measures $\mu, \, \mu' \in \P(\XX)$,
+In other words, the particle approximation $\pihat^N_t$ converges to the true predictive distribution $\pi_t$ at the usual Monte Carlo rate, and this convergence can be controlled uniformly in time.
+This is formalised in \cref{thm:non-asymptotic_stability}, which is proved in \cref{proof:non-asymptotic_stability}.